MovinIn/adventures-in-literature-and-film/README.md

 #### Poetics of postmodernism
 Fragmentation: Escaping a unified and organized narrative for the sake of multiplicity of episodes, perspectives, etc.
 Metafiction/Self-referentiality: Drawing attention to the artificiality of literature and its conventions.
 Breaking of the 4th wall.
 Characters who realize they are in a work of fiction.
 Blurring the lines between fact and fiction, reality and myth, truth and lying, etc.
+#### Themes
+1. Movement achieves freedom
+2. The refusal to conform
+3. The dark underside
+4. The human body
+5. Pressures